omais-shafi/AccuracyRT_Darknet/README.md

  ![Darknet_sample](darknetsampleout.png)

 # Command to obtain recall
----->  <i> ./darknet detector recall cfg/voc.data cfg/yolov3-tiny-416.cfg yolov3-tiny-416.weights </i> (voc.data contains the paths to the training and the test dataset)
+* ./darknet detector recall cfg/voc.data cfg/yolov3-tiny-416.cfg yolov3-tiny-416.weights (voc.data contains the paths to the training and the test dataset)

+# Command to obtain MAP
+* ./darknet detector map cfg/voc.data cfg/yolov3-tiny-416.cfg yolov3-tiny-416.weights

 # Contact
 For any issues related to the code, you can contact me at <i>omais.shafi@gmail.com</i>

-# Command to obtain MAP
-----> <i> ./darknet detector map cfg/voc.data cfg/yolov3-tiny-416.cfg yolov3-tiny-416.weights </i>